Scenes from Lang's "Destiny"/"Der Müde Tud": The Wall (above) and Lil Dagover and Bernhard Goetzke as the ingenue and death in disguise (below)

-Fritz Lang brilliantly deconstructs the notion of romantic filmmaking with "Der Müde Tud," which translates incidentially - and tellingly - as "The Tired Death."
+Fritz Lang brilliantly deconstructs the notion of romantic filmmaking with "Der Müde Tud," which actually translates, tellingly, as "The Tired Death."